(Book 1: Lights, Captura, Action)

 A minute later, Subro handed the paper over to his colleague.
 ‘Here’s a list of things I’ll need to build what I’m thinking of.
 Can you get these from the market?
 Meet me at the Captura room when you’re done.
 I should have a blueprint ready by then.’

 Ravi studied the list.
 ‘Cycle-wheels, wooden boards, saw, hammer, nails… ice-cream?’

 ‘Just get them!
-You’ll understand later.’
+You’ll see.’
 Subro had a smug smile on him.
 ‘And don’t worry, I’ll sponsor the shopping.
 Believe it or not, I found a loaded wallet this morning!’
-He took a small, blue leather purse out from his pocket.
+He took a small leather purse out of his pocket.

 ‘Hey!
 That’s mine!’
 Ravi yelled.

 Ravi glared at the painter, debating whether to land a fist into the artist’s stupid face.
-But instead, he got up as loudly as he could manage, snatched the wallet from Subro’s hand and marched out of the room, slamming the door shut as he went.
+But instead he snatched the wallet from Subro’s hand and marched out of the room, slamming the door shut as he went.

 Two hours later, Ravi was back inside the building, heading for the basement.
 He was carrying three monstrous bags worth of stuff that he’d bought at the market, dragging them all to the room with the Captura.
 No sooner did he reach than he collapsed on to the ground, panting.

 Subro was also on the floor, sitting cross-legged next to the table at the centre.
 He had been admiring a detailed diagram that he’d drawn up on a large chart-paper spread out before him.